Dylan Andrew Brown

-My life will be divided into those two parts, when Dylan was alive and after Dylan died.
+My life will always be divided into those two parts: When Dylan was alive, and after Dylan died.
 It has become my calendar.

 I know in my head that Dylan’s pain was real, I know his depression was fatal, that suicide was the only answer he saw, but in my heart where I carry him, I don’t want him gone.

 I want Dylan on the bench at family dinners, on the roller coasters at Cedar Point, joking and texting his friends.
 I want his quirky sense of humor, his laugh that I can still hear.

 I don’t want to learn to live without Dylan because what I really want is to have Dylan back.

 Twenty years: too short.
 Loved and treasured from birth to grave and beyond, a gift from God, too soon returned: Dylan.

 Linda Brown Taylor

 - “Remembering Dylan: Twenty Years” appears in “Faces of Suicide: Volume 2” (available as an paperbook at Amazon for $10)